bartongroup/slivka/sphinx-docs/getting_started.rst

 structure of directories used by slivka, server addresses and database connection.
-The structure of the configuration file is explained in detail on the :doc:`/specification` page.
+The structure of the configuration file is explained in detail in the :ref:`specification-config-file` section on the :doc:`/specification` page.

-..
-TODO: link to specification section

 New projects come with an example service which can be used as a base for creating other services.
 The command line program this service